john-science/python_for_scientists/classes/20_cython/lecture_20.md

 ## Making it Faster without Cython

 First things first, we don't actually need Cython to make Python code faster.
 There are a lot of choices we can make that can improve the performance.
-We will break these choices into two categories: knowing Python better and knowing your subject matter better.
+We will break these choices into two categories: knowing Python better, and knowing the subject matter better.

 ### Python Tricks